WATTx/iot-gateway-zway-server-docker/README.md

 ## Persistency mechanism

-Persistency of the Z-way configuration is maintained by using a named volume 'config-zway'.
+Persistency of the Z-way configuration is maintained by using a Docker named volume 'config-zway'.
 In case you want to restart the configuration at some point an start over anew, delete the volume:

 ```
 docker rm $(docker ps -q -f status=exited)